seru71/bia-pipeline/README.md

     The two approaches can be run side by side and the results compared.
     To compare across both types of assemblies run QUAST on `<scratch-root>/<RUN_ID>/*/[mt]r_assembly/contigs.fasta`

+    Mapping to the reference genome is done using trimmed PE-reads, both paired and singletons.
+(Read-merging is not applied before mapping).
+    Variant calling can be performed either individualy on each sample, or jointly (preferred option).

     If you want to follow progress of the pipeline script, use the verbose option (`-vvvvv`).
     In order to use multithreading, use the `-j` option (`-j 12`).